Hunting with hounds

 There are laws that restrict where and when hunting with hounds can occur, the number of hunters and hounds that can be used at any one time, as well as restricting the breeds of hounds that can be used.

-This guide has been prepared to provide hunters with an understanding of their legal, safety and ethical requirements when hunting Sambar Deer with the aid of scent-trailing hounds.
+The hound hunting guide provides hunters with an understanding of their legal, safety and ethical requirements when hunting Sambar Deer with the aid of scent-trailing hounds.
 It includes information on licensing requirements, where you can hunt, legal hunting methods, safe firearm handling practices, ethical considerations and other information relevant to this form of hunting.

-The regulations governing hound hunting are made by the State of Victoria and overseen by authorised officers from the GMA, DEPI, Parks Victoria and Victoria Police officers.
+The regulations governing hound hunting are made by the State of Victoria and overseen by authorised officers from the GMA, DELWP, Parks Victoria and Victoria Police officers.

 It is your responsibility to carefully study the current hunting regulations and to know what is permitted.
 Never rely on another person to tell you what you need to know – they might not have the correct information.